 Whitewater Rafting is available during the summer each year.
 Tours usually depart at around 12:00 pm most days and are only for folks who weigh 80 pounds and above.
 This means young kids aren’t permitted on the rafts in most cases.

 Whitewater Rafting Location

 Like other tours and adventures offered by the same company, the Whitewater Rafting experience begins at The Adventure Group’s basecamp.
 The place is located at Sixteen Mile Creek Forest Service Road.
-It’s only about 10-15 minutes away from Whistler Village.
+It’s only about 10 to 15 minutes away from Whistler Village.

 Whereas other activities like Ziplining, Ropes Courses, RZR Vehicle Tours and Vallea Lumina start and/or finish right at the basecamp, the rafting tours happen a short drive away.
 Participants get their wetsuits, helmets and paddles at the basecamp and then board a bus which takes everyone to the nearby Green River.

-The experience as a whole lasts for about 2 hours.
+As of January, 2024, the cost to whitewater raft along Green River starts at $189 per person.
+The experience as a whole lasts for about two hours.
 Admission includes floatation vests, wetsuits and helmets.